Classical simulation of quantum circuits by half Gauss sums: m -qudit Clifford circuits

 In this section, we apply our results on the half Gauss sum to Clifford circuits.
-Let $d\geq 2$ be an integer.
+Let $d\geq 2$ and $m\geq 1$ be integers.
 The $m$-qudit Clifford group is the set of operations (called \textit{Clifford operations}) on $m$ qudits that are generated by the following gates: $X, Y, Z, F, G, CZ$ \cite{farinholt2014ideal,jaffe2017planar,jaffe2017constructive,jaffe2018holographic}.

 Here, $X, Y$ and $Z$ are the $d$-level Pauli matrices defined by

 $F$ is the Fourier gate defined by

 $G$ is the Gaussian gate defined by